-It’s important to take all precautions against covid-19.
+It’s important to take all precautions against it.
 If soap and water are not readily available, use an alcohol-based hand sanitizer.
 While you may still be able to purchase some at your local drug store, it’s getting more and more difficult to do so.

 Panic Buying Hand Sanitizer